GannIntegral/gannintegral.github.io/_posts/2023-12-03-major-currency-pairs-in-forex-trading.md

       "name": "Why are major currency pairs significant in forex trading?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Major currency pairs are crucial due to their high liquidity, reflection of market sentiment, and accessibility for traders to make informed decisions."
+        "text": "Major currency pairs are crucial due to their high liquidity, a reflection of market sentiment, and accessibility for traders to make informed decisions."
       }
     },
     {